 • Power Bowl: Quick seared cubed tofu/tempeh for a power bowl filled with marinated grilled veggies.

-• Farmers Sandwich: Grilled slab of tofu to create the meaty base of a grilled sandwich, filled with grilled eggplant, onion, red pepper, and zucchini.
+• GRILLED TOFU SANDWICH: Grilled slab of tofu to create the meaty base of a grilled sandwich, filled with grilled eggplant, onion, red pepper, and zucchini.
 All topped with vegan mayo on a hearty bun.

 • Plant-Based “Burger” Patties: Mix tofu crumbles with a binder of seasoned Italian breadcrumbs and mashed white beans, and add seasonings of choice.
 Form into patties and grill.